rayyanqcri/entrez-ruby/README.md

 The above code will read a file then passes it to the parser.
 It will yield articles as they are parsed as in the scraping process.
 If the returned `total` equals to zero, then either the XML was invalid or empty.

+### PubmedXML RayyanFormats plugin

+This gem also offers a plugin for [RayyanFormats](https://github.com/rayyanqcri/rayyan-formats-core) for importing Pubmed XML files.
+It can be typically added using the standard plugin configuration method:

+    RayyanFormats::Base.plugins = [
+      # ... others plugins
+      RayyanFormats::Plugins::PubmedXML
+      # ... others plugins
+    ]

+Once configured, it will be accepted as a valid format when calling:

+    RayyanFormats::Base.import

 ### Data types

 The article objects are of type `RayyanFormats::Target`.